+12.1.
 Adding Hosts

 Additional hosts can be added at any time to provide more capacity for guest VMs.
-For requirements and instructions, see the Advanced Installation Guide.
+For requirements and instructions, see Section 8.5, "Adding a Host".

+12.2.
 Scheduled Maintenance and Maintenance Mode for Hosts

 You can place a host into maintenance mode.
 When maintenance mode is activated, the host becomes unavailable to receive new guest VMs, and the guest VMs already running on the host are seamlessly migrated to another host not in maintenance mode.
 This migration uses live migration technology and does not interrupt the execution of the guest.